-Delray Beach Development back on track with amendment
+Delray Beach development back on track with amendment

 In the end, the CRA board voted in favor of the amendment.

-BH3 said they will approach the board again before their scheduled meeting in January with a new contract.
-From that point on, they're looking for permit approval to break ground by Nov. of 2021.
+BH3 said it will approach the board again before the next scheduled meeting in January with a new contract.
+From that point on, the builder is looking for permit approval to break ground by November.

 Scripps Only Content 2020